spring-cloud/spring-cloud-dataflow-ui/README.md

 **NOTE:** Before building be sure that the `ng-serve` development server has been shutdown.

-### Build fails after merging a branch or changing branches.
+### Build fails after merging a branch or changing branches

 In some cases the npm-modules or other dependencies may become inconsistent during branch changes.
 In order to resolve the problem we need to clean out inconsistent dependencies.
 The following instructions can be used to do this: